The faculty stewards and central FAIR data steward can help you:

 - guidance on making research data FAIR.

-In 2021 the DCC has developed the following tools, platforms and guidelines for you:
+To make RDM easier for UT researchers the DCC has developed the following tools, platforms and guidelines for you:

 - UT DMP tool: Data Management Plan tool for data management plans

 - Decision tree "Storage of research data" to find the best solution for storing research data during research.

 - Virtual Research Environment VRE

 - Areda for secure long-term archiving of your research data, currently only accessible with support of a data steward as part of an evaluation of the user experience.